These Things Happen

 Some devices such as the iPhone 7 & Samsung Galaxy S5 are water resistant.
 A fully waterproof smartphone has not yet been released.
 Whilst this is a useful feature, it's still advisable to not submerge one of these devices in water.
 We've treated IP67 approved devices for liquid damage before.
 Water resistant devices that have been repaired before are also less likely to be water resistant than they were before being repaired.
 A broken screen may also reduce water resistance.
 See the manufacturers website for info on how much your phone can withstand and warranty protection against liquid damage.

 Our liquid damage treatment service involves fully stripping and delicately cleaning the internals of the device.
 It's then dried out, reassembled and tested.
 Any further diagnostic measures are performed as required.
 Any additional faults will be quoted for separately.
 Battery replacements are quite often required.

 Cost & Warranty

-The process costs £25.00 in total.
+The process costs £25.00 for phones & tablets.
+Laptops will cost more.
 Unfortunately we cannot guarantee that the process will be successful in reviving a dead device, though we have an approximate 60-70% success rate.
 The £25.00 charge still applies if the device is irreparable or beyond economical repair.
 The Devices that have had minimal liquid ingress, have not been plugged in to charge, and have been treated quickly will have the best chance of being salvaged, though we offer no guarantee under any circumstances.
 We also cannot give a warranty on the device.
 If additional parts need replacing to restore function, a limited warranty is given.
 A technician will talk to you about this on a case-by-case basis.